Multivariate Generalized Hermite Subdivision Schemes: Existence and Examples of Generalized Hermite Subdivision Schemes

 where we used the substitution $q=Nn'-\gamma_j$ and the fact that any $q\in \dZ$ can be uniquely expressed as $q=Nn-\gamma$ for $n'\in \dZ$ and $\gamma\in \Gamma_N$.
 Since $A$ has order $m+1$ sum rules with the matching filter $\vgu_A$, by \eqref{sr:coset} with $a$ being replaced by $A$, we deduce from the above identities that as $\xi\to 0$,

 Noting that $\sum_{\gamma'\in \Gamma} e^{-i\gamma'\cdot \pi \omega}=2^d \td(\omega)$ for all $\omega\in \Gamma$, we conclude from the above identity that

 as $\xi \to 0$.
-Replacing $\xi$ by $N^{-\tp}\xi$ in the above identity and using the definition of $\vgu_a$ in \eqref{vgua:A}, we conclude that the mask $a$ must have order $m+1$ sum rules with the matching filter $\vgu_a$ in \eqref{vgua:A}.
+Replacing $\xi$ by $N^{-\tp}\xi$ in the above identity and using the definition of $\vgu_a$ in \eqref{vgua:A}, we conclude that the mask $a$ has order $m+1$ sum rules satisfying \eqref{sr} with the matching filter $\vgu_a$ in \eqref{vgua:A}.
 Now the identity $\sm_p(a)=\sm_p(A)$ can be directly checked using the definition in \eqref{sma}. \ep

 To prove the existence of convergent generalized Hermite subdivision schemes of type $\ind$ for any given ordered multiset $\ind$, we recall the definition of the B-spline functions.
 For $n\in \N$, the B-spline function $B_n$ of order $n$ is defined to be \be B_1:=\chi_{(0,1]} \quad \mbox{and}\quad B_n:=B_{n-1}*B_1=\int_0^1 B_{n-1}(\cdot-x) dx. \ee Then $B_n\in \CH{n-2}$ with support $[0,n]$, $\wh{B_n}(\xi)=(\frac{1-e^{-i\xi}}{i\xi})^n$, and $B_n|_{(k,k+1)}$ is a nonnegative polynomial of degree $n-1$ for every $k\in \Z$.
 Moreover, the B-spline function $B_n$ is refinable by satisfying \be \wh{B_n}(2\xi)=\wh{a_n^B}(\xi)\wh{B_n}(\xi) \quad \mbox{with}\quad \wh{a^B_n}(\xi):=2^{-n}(1+e^{-i\xi})^n. \ee Note that $\sm_p(B_n)=\sm_p(a^B_n)=n-1+1/p$ for $1\le p\le \infty$.
 Moreover, the integer shifts of $B_n$ are linearly independent.